fs-c/maniac/README.md

 It attemps to be
 - __simple__ to use through automation and reasonable defaults
 - __lightweight__, in the sense that the binaries are small and fast
-- __portable__ by offering equally functional binaries for many Linux distributions (where it depends on the X Window System) and Windows versions
+- __portable__ by offering binaries with equal functionality for Windows and many Linux distributions (where it depends on the X Window System)

 ```
   Usage: maniac [options]